MahejabeenNidhi/CityHack21Fireflies/README.md

 ## Problems to Solve
 - Supply & logistics issues with regards to vaccine distribution and storage.
-- Disparities faced in terms of race, status, ethinicity etc
+- Disparities faced in terms of race, status, ethinicity etc.
 - Assisting stakeholders in managing the process.
 - Tackling potential problems encountered due to holding of sensitive data.